Keeping Your Peonies Beautiful with Proper Care and Handling

 Flowers can stay in water container for 5-6 days.

 Peonies are big drinkers!
 Watch solution and fill with fresh water when needed.

-Peonies are ethylene sensitive so be careful and avoid ethylene situations.
+Peonies may be ethylene sensitive.
+Reports are mixed on this topic.
+So, on the premise that it is better to be safe than sorry, be careful and avoid ethylene situations.
 Ethylene is emitted by fruits so avoid storing peonies in the same cooling area with fruit.